MakeLab-Network/Lab-Thing/README.md

 ## Troubleshooting

-If you experience any issues while using this library, please open an issue in this repository.
+If you experience any issues while using this library, please open an issue in this repository and tell us!

 ## Contributing

 Contributions to this library are welcome.
-If you want to contribute, please make a pull request.
+If you want to contribute, please make a pull request. you are also encouraged to contact us directly!

 ## License

-This library is released under the MIT License.
-See the included LICENSE file for more details.
+This library is released under the MakeLab License.
+Feel free to use it for any personal Makers project.

-Please note that it is your responsibility to comply with the hardware limitations of your device and use this library responsibly.